-Start Today and Create Your Own Blog in 7 Easy Steps
+Start Today and Create Your Own Online Business in 7 Easy Steps

-You don’t have to be a tech expert to create a blog and if you follow these 7 easy steps, you will have your own website in no time.
+You don’t have to be a tech expert to create an online business and if you follow these 7 easy steps, you will have your own running business in no time.

-A website is one of the essentials of your Digital Nomad Adventure.
-So I am going to guide you through these steps and share with you all you need to know to create a blog that will follow you everywhere.
+Your website is one of the essentials of your Digital Nomad Adventure.
+So I am going to guide you through these steps and share with you all you need to know to create a business that will follow you everywhere.

 Don’t worry, if you can follow simple instructions then you can do it!